alexadvai/agenticscanlite/README.md

 ## ✨ Features

-- **Dashboard**: Get a quick overview of scan activity and vulnerability statistics with interactive charts.
+- **Interactive Dashboard**: Get a quick overview of scan activity and vulnerability statistics with interactive charts and a log of recent scans.
-- **New Scans**: Launch new scans with configurable options, including passive, active, and authenticated scanning modes.
+- **Configurable Scans**: Launch new scans with options for passive, active, and authenticated scanning modes.
-- **Scan Queue**: View the status of currently running and queued scans.
+- **Live Scan Queue**: View the status of currently running and queued scans, with the ability to cancel them in real-time.
-- **Detailed Reports**: Browse historical scan reports, view vulnerability details, and access AI-powered explanations.
+- **Detailed Reports**: Browse historical scan reports, view in-depth vulnerability details, and click on recent scans for a full report modal.
-- **AI-Powered Explanations**: Utilizes Gemini to explain discovered vulnerabilities, their impact, and potential remediation steps.
+- **AI-Powered Explanations**: Utilizes Google's Gemini to explain discovered vulnerabilities, their impact, and potential remediation steps directly within the report.
-- **Customizable Themes**: Switch between multiple color schemes to personalize the interface.
+- **Customizable Themes**: Switch between multiple color schemes (Default, Green, Orange) to personalize the interface.
-- **Responsive Design**: A clean, responsive user interface built with ShadCN UI and Tailwind CSS.
+- **Responsive Design**: A clean, responsive user interface built with ShadCN UI and Tailwind CSS, featuring a collapsible sidebar for navigation.

 ## 🛠️ Tech Stack